- What is Early Action?

 (this includes official transcripts, standardized test scores, and at least one recommendation from a person who can assess your academic performance)

-By the 15th of January
+By mid January

 Beginning first week of March and continuing through mid-April